46OkuMen/46-okunen-monogatari/map.md

 * 81-41-0A: Line break in the middle of a line

 ## Misc.
 Info
+* Not only do you get twice the number of Latin characters per Japanese character on the byte level, you also get twice as many Latin characters in onscreen space.
-* Line length, dialogue: 22 characters
+* Line length, dialogue: 43 Latin characters (auto-line-break)
 * Line length, battle:
-* Line length, bottom narration:
+* Line length, bottom narration: 76 Latin characters
-* Menu item length: 6 characters?
+* Menu item length: 12 Latin characters
-* Creature name: 10 characters?
+* Creature name: 22 Latin characters is pretty snug Tyrannosaurus rex